Microsoft Defender for Identity Lateral Movement Paths (LMPs)

-Each time the tab is clicked, Azure ATP displays the most recently discovered LMP.
+Each time the tab is clicked, Defender for Identity displays the most recently discovered LMP.
 Each potential LMP is saved for 48 hours following discovery.
 LMP history is available.
 View older LMPs that were discovered in the past by clicking on View a different date.

 Discover when potential LMPs were identified and which related entities are potentially involved.